Carbon Group

 We are a multidisciplinary group of computational and experimentalist material scientists with different backgrounds and expertise.
 What links us all together is our favourite element, carbon.

-Led by Associate Professor Nigel Marks and Dr. Irene Suarez-Martinez, we perform experiments and simulations involving a wide range of carbon materials such as amorphous carbons, nanoporous carbons, nanodiamonds and carbides.
+Led by Associate Professor Nigel Marks, we perform experiments and simulations involving a wide range of carbon materials such as amorphous carbons, nanoporous carbons, nanodiamonds and carbides.

 Honours and PhD students are part of the team every year and contribute to our research with exciting projects like the development of the Carbon Potentials interactive online tool.